lmorg/murex/docs/commands/or.md

 ```
 if { or { = 1+1==2 } { = 2+2==5 } { = 3+3==6 } } then {
-    out: At least one of those equations are correct
+    out At least one of those equations are correct
 }
 ```